-Lena Dunham Talks Style Confidence, Return to Television
+Lena Dunham Talks Style Confidence and Her Next TV Project

-Lena Dunham gives zero fucks with appearing on “Worst Dressed” lists—in fact, it gives her “pleasure.”
-In a recent interview with E!, the 31-year-old actress hit back at the public’s frequent criticism of her fashion choices, and why she no longer cares about “fitting into” anyone’s standard.
+Lena Dunham gives zero fucks about appearing on “Worst Dressed” lists—in fact, it gives her “pleasure.”
+In a recent interview with E!
+News, the 31-year-old actress hit back at the public’s constant criticism of her fashion choices, and why she no longer cares about “fitting into” anyone’s standard.
 “I even like ending up on that ‘Good People, Bad Clothes’ page or whatever it’s called,” Dunham said.
 “That stuff gives me pleasure.”

 However, Dunham didn’t always have such a strong sense of personal style.
-It wasn’t until she had a revelation with fashion and realized clothes were about “personal choice and personal voice” that she stopped caring about outside opinions on what she wore.
+It wasn’t until she had a revelation and realized clothes were about “personal choice and personal voice” that she stopped caring about others’ opinions about what she wore.
 “There are a few pictures of me in, like, a weird shift dress and a blowout from early on where I’m like, ‘I’m not hosting a morning television show!’ but I thought there was some [image] that you had to fit into,” Dunham said said.
 “Now I understand that it doesn’t matter.”

-Now, Dunham lives by her own style rules.
-She equates clothes to costumes in the sense that whatever makes her feel “strong” or “condient” in the morning is what she puts on.”We want to be strong and ready to go,” Dunham said.
-“Think about what is going to make you feel the most confident and like yourself.”

 MORE: Lena Dunham Calls Out Airline Employees for Alleged Transphobic Remarks